 by Jennifer Duncan

-Jennifer is a graduate of Oklahoma Baptist University and Southwestern Baptist Theological Seminary.
+Jennifer is a graduate of Oklahoma Baptist University and Midwestern Baptist Theological Seminary.
 She is mom to two grown (twin) sons, two wonderful daughters-in-law and four granddaughters.
 Her late husband, John, pastored two churches in Barry County, Missouri, and one in Chiang Mai, Thailand.
 Jennifer serves in teaching, music and lay counseling through her church, Arnhart Baptist Church, Purdy, Missouri.
 She also enjoys leading retreats and Bible studies for women.